kaneki0909/File-permission-in-Linux/README.md

 # File-permission-in-Linux
 Just a portfolio explaining the uses of Linux commands

-** chmod - The chmod command, short for "change mode," is a fundamental command in Unix and Unix-like operating systems, including Linux.
-It is used to modify the access permissions of files and directories. **
+**chmod - The chmod command, short for "change mode," is a fundamental command in Unix and Unix-like operating systems, including Linux.
+It is used to modify the access permissions of files and directories.**

-*** Key Concepts: ***
+***Key Concepts***

 Owner permissions: Permissions for the owner of the file.
 Group permissions: Permissions for the group associated with the file.